grinningGrace/SigmaU/README.md

 # SigmaU

-UIC DBM TA helper is a tool for asssistant instructors in DBM, UIC.
+UIC DBM TA helper is a tool for assistant instructors in DBM, UIC.